atrisovic/analysis-case-study/README.md

 # Location

-Datasets should be located in the folders: `data` and `monte_carlo`.
-The data may be available on request.
+For the scripts to work out of the box, create folders `data` and `monte_carlo` where the datasets should be located.
+Currently the data may only be available to the CERN affiliates.

 # Contributors